Man speaking on a phone beside a laptop in an office.

 • coiffeur/coiffeuse (hairdresser)

-• dessinateur/dessinatrice (designer)
+• dessinateur/dessinatrice (illustrator or cartoonist)

 • écrivain/écrivaine (writer)